Graduate Entrance Exams

 - considering the BMAT, OAT, or TEAS (for some medical and nursing school)

 - or exploring any other entrance and aptitude tests.

 Brainscape’s flashcards were produced due to the collaboration between industry experts, tutors, teachers, and top students using questions from the previous test.
 Hence, you can rest assured that the information you get is in line with the test you are preparing to take.

 A high GRE score may not get you accepted into your dream university, but a low GRE score gives you a high chance of being rejected.

-You see, applying for graduate education requires you to come up with personal statements, letters of recommendation, and other documents that require individual attention.
+You see, applying for graduate education requires you to come up with personal statements, letters of recommendation, and other documents that need individual attention.

 With all the applications graduate schools are receiving, they may not have enough time to go through these documents one by one.
 So a big way to help them filter their applicants is to look at the GRE score.
 And if yours is below the school’s cutoff, then chances are your application will be rejected.

 Thus, a high GRE score is crucial.